SDG-Den/SDG-VOX/docs/SDG-VOX/301-config-gui.md

 | **Text capture** | Toggle — when on, remaining utterance tokens after the trigger are captured into `{text}` |
 | **Connections** | Comma-separated list of child node names |

-At the bottom of the right panel:
+At the bottom of the node editor:

 - **Root connections** — list of entrypoint node names that the wake word routes to